patcon/nodescription.net-v2/notes.md

 God and spirituality to great effect.
 In _Parable of the Sower_ (which is what I can draw from, as the book I've read), she seemed to explore religion and God through a very feminine and relational lens.
-It's like she navigated into the realm of the spiritual, took it apart, and reassembled the nature of the spiritual into a book.
+It's like she navigated into the realm of the spiritual, took it apart, and reassembled the very nature of the spiritual, into a book.
 And the fabric of the book itself shared the dissassembled pieces of spirituality with the reader.
 I almost imagine it like she spent time to truly understand the spiritual, and then distributed that understanding to everyone.